dd32/td-gh-ex/readme.txt

 -------

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!
+@version 1.4.3
+1. Translated all untranslated strings of the option panel.
+2. content layout fixed in case of no sidebar.

 @Version: 1.4.2.9
 1. Added esc validation wherever is required.
 @Version: 1.4.2.8